-Q+A: Covey Law & Tamizdat
+Q+A: Matt Covey, Covey Law & Tamizdat

-Tell us about Tamizdat and Covey Law, how did they get started?
+Tell us about Tamizdat and Covey Law!
+How did they get started?

-Tamizdat is a 501 C3 non profit that was set up in the 90’s.
+Tamizdat is a 501(c)(3) non-profit that was set up in the 90’s.
 Originally it was founded by myself with a group of other musicians with the intent of trying to find ways to help the independent music scene, experimental music, avant-garde all of that was going on in Central and Eastern Europe in the early 90’s.
 We wanted to help that scene develop audiences in the western world and in the US.

-As the tech industry struggles with the limits on immigration, especially with the new administration, we're finding that the strategies used to help performing artist get to the US also are becoming more applicable to the tech industry.
+As the tech industry struggles with the limits on immigration, especially with the new administration, we're finding that the strategies used to help performing artists get to the US also are becoming more applicable to the tech industry.
 Where it used to be there were only a handful of visas that everyone went for to get your coder or your designer in from, whether its Copenhagen or Tokyo, some of those visas aren't available anymore or are harder to get.
-The real specialty visas that you use for performing artist are also being used by business in the tech industry to get very specific high level individuals into the us to work.
+The real specialty visas that you use for performing artists are also being used by business in the tech industry to get very specific high level individuals into the us to work.
 So that is a big chunk of what we’re doing now.
 It's not just the arts anymore, a bulk of it is related to the arts but it's really spreading out from beyond that we’re now handling immigration issues that are outside the arts in tech and into sports.

 How did your time in a band influence you?